 Please use a modern browser to fully experience our website, such as the newest versions of Edge, Chrome, Firefox or Safari etc.

-The purpose of the mentoring program is to provide the participants with the opportunity to discuss their professional ambitions and challenges with independent mentors from outside the research group.
-The mentor’s role as an independent resource to the mentee is essential, as they are ideally positioned to help the mentees develop their full potential, from beyond a supervisor’s perspective.
+The NanoLund mentoring programme focuses on professional development for PhD students and postdocs.
+The programme aims to provide a flexible and tailored approach, allowing the mentees to discuss professional ambitions and challenges with mentors from outside their research group.
+The mentor plays an important role as an independent resource to guide and help the mentees to develop their full potential, beyond a supervisor’s perspective.

 Mentoring is a time-limited and goal-oriented process characterized by openness, trust, and commitment.
-In this Mentoring program, the mentor and mentee are recommended to meet at least four times during the four–five months of the program upon the mentee’s initiative.
+In this Mentoring programme, the mentor and mentee are recommended to meet at least four times during the six months upon the mentee’s initiative.
 The work between the mentor and mentee is a mutual process which requires honesty from both sides.
-Strict confidentiality must be maintained between mentor and mentee.
+Strict confidentiality must be maintained to create trust and honest conversations.

-A mentee in this program is a NanoLund PhD student, typically mid-way through her/his studies, who is interested in building a professional relationship to explore her/his own strengths and development needs and who is ready to take responsibility for her/his own personal and professional development with the help of constructive feedback to support the next steps in the carrier.
+A mentee is a NanoLund PhD student, typically mid-way through her/his studies, or a postdoc in his/her first year, who is interested in exploring her/his strengths and development needs.
+The mentee is ready to and take responsibility for her/his personal and professional development with the help of constructive feedback to support the next carrier steps.

 As mentee you commit to:

-• Plan and book meetings with the mentor – the mentor and mentee are expected to meet about four times during the spring
+• Plan and book meetings with the mentor – the mentor and mentee are expected to meet about four to five times during the programme.

 • Take responsibility for the content of the mentoring session.